Want to be a great designer? Steal these 30 secrets from the world’s top experts

 Every Problem Has A Solution

 Optimism, creativity, and grit are three essential tools in my process, whether it’s thinking about designing a team or a product or solving everyday issues at work or home.
 I approach every problem knowing there is a solution.
 If a solution isn’t coming easily, I look at the problem from as many unexpected perspectives as I can.
-If I’m still struggling, I iterate, iterate, iterate.—Kate Aronowitz, design partner, GV
+If I’m still struggling, I iterate, iterate, iterate.—Kate Aronowitz, lead operations partner, GV

 The Bauhaus Is Overrated